BNG X BIOS

 Recognizing that art and science are two parts of the same human drive to know and to understand, this exhibition presents the artworks produced for the project and reminds us how art can be used to more deeply appreciate our place on this planet and the processes that connect each of us to it.

-The exhibition, which is produced by Bermuda National Gallery in collaboration with the Bermuda Institute of Ocean Sciences (BIOS), is on display in the BNG Project Space through to October.
+The exhibition is produced by Bermuda National Gallery in collaboration with the Bermuda Institute of Ocean Sciences (BIOS).